-Services that are covered for you What you must pay when you get these services DEXA Scan \$0 copay for Dexa Scan.
+Services that are covered for you What you must pay when you get these services DEXA Scan In-Network \$0 copay for DEXA Scan.
 Prior Authorization may be required.
+Out-of-Network 40% coinsurance for DEXA Scan.
 If you receive multiple services from the same service category on the same day at the same facility, you will be responsible to pay the maximum copay amount for that service category at that location.
 However, if the benefit for one service is a copay and the benefit for another service is a coinsurance, you may be asked to pay both the copay and the coinsurance.